waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Moving North from (11,8) when already on the tile and facing North (two-step) does not trigger a map transition.
 (Tested Turn #9861)

 # Cerulean City Item/Trainer Bug (29,27) & (30,27)
-- The Poké Ball item at (29,27) is currently unobtainable.
-Attempting to interact with it (or even just being near it at (29,28) and pressing A when the screen is clear) repeatedly triggers dialogue from Cool Trainer F (ID 7) at (30,27), e.g., 'ELECTRODE is loafing around...'.
-She is in a persistent dialogue loop and does not initiate a battle.
-Abandoning this item for now due to being stuck in a loop and receiving critical warnings.
+- The Poké Ball item at (29,27) is unobtainable due to Cool Trainer F (ID 7) at (30,27) being in a persistent dialogue loop (e.g., 'ELECTRODE is loafing around...').
+Abandoning this item for now.
 Will try again later if I pass by and remember.

-# Inventory & Money Update (Post-Cerulean Mart Shopping)
-*   Current Money: ¥7307
-*   Added to Inventory: REPEL x50, ESCAPE ROPE x2.